indie-mirror/4042302-site/content/why.md

   * B (404) → C

-On C, if there’s a 404, the Internet Archive will show it’s 404 page and thus end the chain.
+On C, if there’s a 404, the Internet Archive will show its 404 page and thus end the chain.

 ## In detail